boystrange/ProgramVerification/src/Chapter/Intro/Lambda.lagda.md

 f₁ x = x ^ 2 + 1
 ```

-which can be read as "`f₁` applied to `x` is definitionally the same
+which can be read as "`f₁` applied to `x` is equal to `x ^ 2 +
-as `x ^ 2 + 1`".
-We have named this alternative definition of the
+1`".
+We have named this alternative definition of the function `f₁`
-function `f₁` instead of `f` to avoid a *name clash*: there cannot
+instead of `f` to avoid a *name clash*: there cannot be two
-be two definitions with the same name in the same Agda file.
-Here
+definitions with the same name in the same Agda file.
+Here and in
-and in the following chapters we will use indices when providing
+the following we will use indices when providing multiple versions
-multiple versions of the same definition.
+of the same definition.

 ## Multi-argument and higher-order functions